 After six years of primary education at CHIJ Primary (Toa Payoh), the school believes that the IJ girl will possess the following qualities and skills:

-- The STELLAR (Strategies for English Language Learning and Reading) Programme was developed by the Ministry of Education (MOE) in 2006 to cater to the diverse range of English language learners in Singapore.
-This programme has been implemented in our English Language curriculum from Primary One to Primary Five and partially in Primary 6.
-In 2015, all our students will be exposed to this programme
+The STELLAR (Strategies for English Language Learning and Reading) Programme was developed by the Ministry of Education (MOE) in 2006 and revised in 2019 to cater to the diverse range of English language learners in Singapore.
+As of 2022, STELLAR 2.0 has been implemented in our English Language curriculum from Primary One to Primary Three.
+In 2025, all our students will be exposed to this programme.

-- This is implemented from P1 to P6 since research findings have shown that analytical thinking is boosted by reading.
-Apart from improving one’s general knowledge, reading increases one’s Vocabulary and Spelling and it also enhances critical thinking.
-Increased Vocabulary is especially crucial for writers and in order to write well, you will need to read.
+This is implemented from P1 to P6 since research findings have shown that analytical thinking is boosted by reading.
+Apart from improving one’s general knowledge, reading increases one’s Vocabulary and improves one’s Spelling.
+It also enhances critical thinking.
+Increased Vocabulary is especially crucial for writers and in order to write well, our students will need to read widely.

-- CHIJ Primary strongly believes that our students should be given the opportunity to read frequently and most importantly, they should be exposed to a buffet of reading materials and genres.
+We strongly believe that our students should be given the opportunity to read frequently and most importantly, they should be exposed to a buffet of reading materials and genres.
 To develop their love for reading and to instil in them a thirst for knowledge, our students will be introduced to various reading materials.

-- P1 and P2 pupils are exposed to ‘Story Worlds’ which are specially-selected age-appropriate readers which are interesting and informative.
+Primary 1 and Primary 2 students are exposed to specially-selected age-appropriate magazines which are interesting and informative.

-- Pupils from P3 to P6 are exposed to the ‘Little Red Dot’ which is the ‘The Straits Times’ educational supplement forprimary school students.
-It focuses on English language learning, and contains articles on news and current events intertwined with elements of social emotional learning, as well as Values Education and National Education which are all key learning areas in the classroom experience of 8- to 12-year-olds.
-It contains at least one thought-provoking learning activity to develop pupils’ critical-thinking skills and caters to all levels and learning styles.
+Students from Primary 3 to Primary 6 are exposed to the ‘Little Red Dot’ which is the ‘The Straits Times’ educational supplement for primary school students.
+It focuses on English Language learning, and contains articles on news and current events intertwined with elements of social-emotional learning, as well as Values Education and National Education, which are all key learning areas in the classroom experience of 8- to 12-year-olds.
+It contains at least one thought-provoking learning activity to develop students’ critical-thinking skills and caters to all levels and learning styles.

-- The DEAR programme which is monitored by the English Language Department and the Mother Tongue Department takes place daily at the parade square (in the hall, if it rains) from the time the pupil arrives in school up to 7.20 a.m.
-On Mondays to Wednesdays, students read English books and on Thursdays and Fridays, they read Mother Tongue books.
+Students are also provided with opportunities to read.
+Silent Sustained Reading, which is monitored by the English Language Department and the Mother Tongue Department, takes place daily from the time students arrive in school up to 7.30 a.m.
+On Mondays and Tuesdays, students read English Language books and on Wednesdays and Thursdays, they read Mother Tongue Language books.